Difference Between Large Cap and Small Cap

 |Basis||Large Cap||Small Cap|

-|Meaning||This company have a market capitalization of more than USD 10 billion.||This company have a market capitalization of less than USD 2 billion.|
+|Meaning||This company has a market capitalization of more than USD 10 billion.||This company has a market capitalization of less than USD 2 billion.|

-|Definition||It lies on top of the market capitalization spectrum||It lies on the bottom of the market capitalization spectrum|
+|Definition||It lies on top of the market capitalization spectrum.||It lies on the bottom of the market capitalization spectrum.|

-|Risk||Less risk in terms of the failure of the company, hence the risk of investment in these companies is less.||These companies are more volatile, hence are more risky for investment in shares of than large capitalization companies.|
+|Risk||Less risk in terms of the failure of the company, hence the risk of investment in these companies is less.||These companies are more volatile.
+Hence they are riskier for investment in shares of than large-capitalization companies.|

-|Suitability||Usually investing in shares of large capitalization companies is suitable for the investors who are looking for safe investment for the long term with less risk.||Investors looking for a higher return in short interval with higher risk, look forward to investing in these companies.|
+|Suitability||Usually, investing in shares of large-capitalization companies is suitable for investors who are looking for a safe investment for the long term with less risk.||Investors looking for a higher return in short intervals with higher risk look forward to investing in these companies.|

-|Liquidity||These stocks are easier in buying shares in bulk or selling shares as per the price of the investors wish.||These companies are less liquid, i.e. they face difficulty in buying shares in bulk and also selling them at the price of the investor’s choice.|
+|Liquidity||These stocks are easier in buying shares in bulk or selling shares as per the price of the investors’ wishes.||These companies are less liquid, i.e., they face difficulty in buying shares in bulk and also selling them at the price of the investor’s choice.|

-|Dividend||These companies are capable of generating a good amount of dividend.||These companies face a problem to generate a good amount of dividend when compared to large capitalization companies.|
+|Dividend||These companies are capable of generating a good amount of dividends.||These companies face a problem to generate a good amount of dividend when compared to large-capitalization companies.|

-|Example of Companies||Samsung, LG Display, Sony, Reliance, Wipro, Infosys||JOLED, Universal Display Corporation, Decawave|
+|Example of Companies||Samsung, LG Display, Sony, Reliance, Wipro, Infosys.||JOLED, Universal Display Corporation, Decawave.|

-|Strength||These companies are usually strong in terms of financial strength and focus on high growth segments.||These companies financial strength is not that strong, hence are unable to invest in highly growing segments.|
+|Strength||These companies are usually strong in terms of financial strength and focus on high growth segments.||These companies’ financial strength is not that strong; hence they are unable to invest in highly growing segments.|

 |Data||Information regarding these companies is readily available.
-These companies publish newsletters, annual review documents as well as media houses||Information on small capitalization companies may be available but not as detailed as the large capitalization companies|
+These companies publish newsletters, annual review documents as well as media houses.||Information on small capitalization companies may be available but not as detailed as the large-capitalization companies.|

 The investor must conduct thorough research of the company he is looking to invest in before they look to invest in it.
-Following are a few key pointers that an investor should look at before investing in any company either small capitalization or large capitalization.
+The following is a key pointer that an investor should look at before investing in any company, either small or large capitalization.